pbodsk/SwiftPlantUML/README.md

 - use `swiftplantuml` to generate the script and
 - generate the actual image with `plantuml` locally

-Here is the respective command (which assumes that `plantuml.jar` was downloaded in the current directory from which `swifptlantuml` runs)
+Here is the respective command (which assumes that `plantuml.jar` was downloaded in the current directory from which `swiftplantuml` runs)

 ```bash
 swiftplantuml ./Sources/ --output consoleOnly > sources.txt | java -DPLANTUML_LIMIT_SIZE=8192 -jar plantuml.jar $1